-All properties constructed in an identified flood risk area must be built fully in accordance with Building Control and the Environment Agency (EA) and Environment Agency Wales (EAW), best practice guidelines.
-Site Audit Surveyors will be required to make (and document) specific enquiries on flood risks for all properties; to liaise with Building Control, the EA and EAW and to monitor compliance with PPS25, TAN15, SPP and EA and EAW best practice advice.
+All properties constructed in an identified flood risk area must be built fully in accordance with Building Control and the Environment Agency (EA) / Environment Agency Wales (EAW), and the Scottish Environment Protection Agency (SEPA) best practice guidelines.
+Site Audit Surveyors will be required to make (and document) specific enquiries on flood risks for all properties, to liaise with Building Control and the EA / EAW/ SEPA and to monitor compliance with PPS25, TAN15, SPP and EA/ EAW/ SEPA best practice advice.

-This process must continue throughout the construction process, and any failure by Developers to comply with all requirements / recommendations will be notified to the Scheme Administrator.
+This process must continue throughout the construction process, and any failure by developers to comply with all requirements / recommendations will be notified to the Scheme Administrator.

-Site Audit Surveyors will monitor all issues regarding flood aspects and specifically identify those properties encountered which are susceptible to any of the factors identified in Chapter 11.2.6 above and record details of remedial measures taken and lessons to be learnt for the future.
+Site Audit Surveyors will monitor all issues regarding flood aspects and specifically identify those properties encountered which are susceptible to any of the factors identified in section 11.2.6 and record details of remedial measures taken and lessons to be learnt for the future.

-FUNCTIONAL REQUIREMENTS
+FUNCTIONAL REQUIREMENT

-11.3 OUTBUILDINGS
+11.3 oUTBUiLDingS